Logo Voyage

 By plane

-The nearest practical airport is Madrid Barajas (MAD IATA), some 200 km east.
+Madrid Barajas (MAD IATA) is the nearest practical airport, 200 km east.
 It's well connected domestically, within Europe and to the Gulf States and Americas.

-• Salamanca Matacan airport (SLM IATA) (15 km east of town).
-Only occasional summer flights, e.g. from Mallorca by Air Nostrum.
+Salamanca Matacan Airport (SLM IATA) 15 km east of town only has occasional summer flights, e.g. to Mallorca by Air Nostrum, an Iberia subsidiary.

 By train

-• 1 Salamanca railway station (Estación de Salamanca), Paseo de la Estación (1 km northeast of city centre).
-Small but modern, with a couple of cafes and a car-rental office.
+1 Estación de Salamanca is the main railway station, 1 km northeast of city centre.
+It's small but modern, with a couple of cafes and a car-rental office.
 There are no left luggage facilities.
-From the street outside, Bus 1 runs to the old centre, Bus 11 skirts it west along Paseo de San Vicente to the hospital & university medical campus.
-Salamanca train station (Q6399140) on Wikidata
+From the street outside, Bus 1 runs to the old centre, Bus 11 skirts it west along Paseo de San Vicente to the hospital and university medical campus.

 By bus